Where to Stay in Kyoto First Time: 7 Best Areas

 🔍MORE HOTELS IN GION

-Kyoto Station is the main transport hub of the city, if you want convenient public transport to travel to other parts of Japan and don’t mind commuting to see the sights, Kyoto station is the best area to stay in Kyoto for you.
+Kyoto Station is the best locations to book your acommodation if you want convenient public transport to travel to other parts of Japan and don’t mind commuting to see the sights in Tokyo.
+This area is the main transport hub of the city, offering easy access to train.

 Kyoto Station is the stop of the Haruka airport express train and shinkansen bullet train.
 This is a good base if you plan to do day trips to Osaka, Himeji Castle, Fushimi Inari shrine, and Nara.